JianpingLin/M-LVC_CVPR2020/README.md

 - BPG ([Download link](https://bellard.org/bpg/))

-(*In our PSNR model, we use BPG to compress I-frames instead of training learned image compression models.
-Here, we provide the executable files of BPG for windows.*)
+(*In our code, we use BPG to compress I-frames instead of training learned image compression models.
+Here, we upload the executable files of BPG for windows.*)

 ### Compressing video sequences